FRED WOODS / VP MARKETING / GEONEO SAN DIEGO, CALIF. / WWW.GEONEO.COM

 Energy conservation and sustainability are priorities for governments and businesses in regions throughout the Americas, Europe, Middle East and Asia.
 Most existing infrastructure is old and obsolete.
 This is an obstacle to meet the rising expectations of government officials, employees and citizens.
 Governments are leading large-scale transformational projects to address this issue.

-“Energy is a valuable resource that is critical for Marine Corps readiness and success.
+buy generic viagra “Energy is a valuable resource that is critical for Marine Corps readiness and success.
 To be effective, we cannot afford to use more than we need.
 To maintain our expeditionary edge, we will use energy wisely, from ‘Bases to Battlefield.’”

-J. A. Kessler, Major General, U.S. Marine Corps,
+order now J. A. Kessler, Major General, U.S. Marine Corps,

 Commander, Marine Corps Installations Command